sajjadkheiri/.Net-Examples/Tips.md

 [!important] When you have a map with some middlewares, the pipeline just excute your special map.what if you may have other middlewares.

+### Routing

+### Inversion of control (IOC)
+A class must just implement the business that you need.Otherwise, every work must be inverted in other class.

+Key Benefits of IoC:

+- **Decoupling:** Objects rely less on actual implementations and more on abstractions, making the system more modular.

+- **Ease of Testing:** With dependencies injected, it is easier to replace genuine dependencies with mocks or stubs, enabling unit testing.

+- **Flexibility:** Changes to system behavior or configurations can be made without altering the source code, which improves maintenance.

+### Dependecy inversion principal

+### Dependency Injection (DI)